Northleach Town Trustees

 The modern day Trustees

-Nowadays the High Bailiff – currently Jacques Astic – chairs the Town Trustees, who meet quarterly to administer the almshouses, the several town charities inherited from the past, and land holdings.
+Nowadays the High Bailiff – currently Tom Stevens – chairs the Town Trustees, who meet quarterly to administer the almshouses, the several town charities inherited from the past, and land holdings.

-The Court Leet may be ceremonial but the Trust itself is not: it recently contributed substantially to the cost of the new Northleach playground, and is involved in efforts to re-open the old A40, which partially runs through land owned by the Trust.
+The Court Leet may be ceremonial but the Trust itself is not: it recently contributed substantially to the cost of the new Northleach playground, and it was involved in the re-opening of the old A40, which partially runs through land owned by the Trust.

-The current Town Trustees are Chris Hancock (Secretary), David Louisson (Treasurer), Stephen Ashby (Hon.
-Surveyor), Michael Chappin, Gerald Green, Emily Hartnell, John Lawrence, John Mustoe, Richard Owen, Tom Stevens and Simon Wills.
+The current Town Trustees are Chris Hancock (Secretary), David Louisson (Treasurer), Jacques Astic, Julia Caveller, Michael Chappin, Emily Hartnell, Pat Holroyd, John Lawrence, John Mustoe, Richard Owen, Tom Stevens and Simon Wills.

 To contact the Town Trustees, please email firstname.lastname@example.org or call Chris Hancock on 01451-861284